MJCliffe/PASCal/README.md

 ## Offline Installation

 PASCal can be also run offline using a browser as a GUI.
 This requires NumPy, Plotly and Flask.
 Full requirements (with versions) available in `pyproject.toml`.
+The package and its dependencies are managed with [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer), which has its own detailed installation insutructions.
-Once you have cloned or downloaded this repository, use `pip` to install `poetry` (ideally into a virtual environment of your choice), and then use `poetry` to install the app, by running, for example:
+For the simplest use case, you can just clone or downloaded this repository, use `pip` to install `poetry` (ideally into a virtual environment of your choice), and then use `poetry` to install the app, by running, for example:

 ```shell
 git clone git@github.com:MJCliffe/PASCal